Pyrix25633/Fabric-MinecraftLegends/README.md

 ### *A mod by Rupyber Studios*

-This is a fabric mod to add some mobs, structures, blocks and items from Minecraft Legends to Minecraft!
+This is a Fabric and Quilt mod to add some mobs, structures, blocks and items from Minecraft Legends to Minecraft!

 ## Visit our [Website](https://rupyberstudios.github.io/website/)!